 This timeless idiom has some weight behind it.

 Personally, flattery can be heart-warming.
-Professionally it has the opportunity to turn into solid gold.
+Professionally it has the opportunity to turn into solid gold as a principle of persuasion.

 We just emailed the Brand Identity Guide to you.